cockroachdb/docs/v21.2/create-and-configure-changefeeds.md

 When creating a changefeed, it's important to consider the number of changefeeds versus the number of tables to include in a single changefeed:

 - Changefeeds each have their own memory overhead, so every running changefeed will increase total memory usage.
-- Creating a single changefeed that will watch hundreds of tables can affect the performance of a changefeed by introducing coupling.
+- Creating a single changefeed that will watch hundreds of tables can affect the performance of a changefeed by introducing coupling, where the performance of a watched table affects the performance of the changefeed watching it.
 For example, any [schema change](use-changefeeds.html#schema-changes) on any of the tables will affect the entire changefeed's performance.

 To watch multiple tables, we recommend creating a changefeed with a comma-separated list of tables.
 However, we do **not** recommend creating a single changefeed for watching hundreds of tables.

-We suggest monitoring your changefeeds.
+We suggest monitoring the performance of your changefeeds.
 See [Monitor and Debug Changefeeds](monitor-and-debug-changefeeds.html) for more detail.

 The following Enterprise and Core sections outline how to create and configure each type of changefeed: